reactioncommerce/reaction-docs/docs/architecture/decisions/0003-tutorial-deprecation-plan.md

 ## Decision

-## Use version 1.16 editions for pre-2.0-specific content
+## Use version 1.16 edition links for pre-2.0-specific content

 - All pre-2.0-specific guides, for installing and customizing, will continue to live at version 1.6: https://docs.reactioncommerce.com/docs/1.16.0/intro
     - Installation: